acquia/Diamond/docs/logstream.md

 1.`acquia/fluentd` container image must be available in private registry.
 To build container follow general build instructions.
 Build script is available in this repository `build/containers/fluentd`.
 * `kinesis stream` has to be launched with `nemesis` tool using `kinesis` template.
 Read AWS Kinesis documentation to determine required capacity.
 Example: `bundle exec nemesis launch logstream -t kinesis --shard_count 2`.
 Stack name is used in next step when launching `mesos-masters` and `mesos-agents` stacks.
-* `mesos-masters` has to be launched with reference to `kinesis stream` running stack. `mesos-masters` stack accepts optional parameter `logstream_name` which represents name of running `kinesis` stack.
+* `mesos-masters` has to be launched with reference to `kinesis stream` running stack. `mesos-masters` stack accepts optional parameter `logstream` which represents name of running `kinesis` stack.
 Once `mesos-masters` stack is launched or updated with logstream name it can't removed without relaunching whole stack.
-* `mesos-agents` similary to `mesos-masters` has to be launched with `logstream_name` parameter.
+* `mesos-agents` similary to `mesos-masters` has to be launched with `logstream` parameter.
 Paramter has same behavior as in `mesos-masters` stack.
 * `grid-api` must have logstream enabled when launching the api server. `grid-api` supports various parameters to configure logstream feature.
 It can be enabled with `--logstream` flag and configured further with `--logsteram-driver [driver-name]`, `--logstream-opts [opt1],[opt2]` and `--logstream-tag-prefix [prefix-name]`.
 See `grid-api` help for full documentation.
-Since `grid-api` is managed via puppet its automatically launched with `logstream` enabled when `logstream_name` parameter is provided to `mesos-masters`
+Since `grid-api` is managed via puppet its automatically launched with `logstream` enabled when `logstream` parameter is provided to `mesos-masters`

+Cloudwatch alarms can be turned on by specifying an email address to be alerted via the `--logsteam_alert_mail` flag.
+These alarms are triggered when either the write or read capacity reaches 90%.

 ## Creating logstream compatible container